MAPC/youth-match-v2/rails/README.md

 In order to create partner accounts, someone needs to run the rake task rake email:create_cbo_accounts.
 This will then import the partner emails from a file called partner-emails-6-fixed.csv which contains the following columns: Organization Name, Primary Contact Person, Primary Contact Email.
 A new CSV file can be substituted that has data for this year.
 It just needs to match the "Organization Name" in the CSV with the correct "site_name" that is imported in the Positions table.
 The positions should be imported before importing partner accounts.

+You will need to set the ActionMailer Default URL in `config/production.rb` to correctly generate URLs in the email templates.

 To test and prove the lottery works:

 1. `rake import:applicant_test_data`